NikhilKamathB/Algorithms/README.md

 # Algorithms
 ___

-There are many repositories under my GitHub account.
-This repository serves as a common package for the implementation of various algorithms.
-The following algorithms will be/have been implemented in this repo.
+This repository serves as a common package for implementing various algorithms.
+All of my projects' core logic will be implemented here.

 #### Algorithms Implemented

-* **Search** - All search algorithms implemented can be found under the folder `./search/`. *Search Algorithms* implemented:
+* **Search** - All search algorithms implemented can be found under the folder `./lib/search`. *Search Algorithms* implemented:
     * BFS
     * DFS
     * UCS